thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/unauthorized-clients.md

 The Unauthorized Clients feature functions only if the corresponding authentication method is enabled in your [configuration file](/docs/mqtt-broker/install/config/).
 For Basic authentication, `SECURITY_MQTT_BASIC_ENABLED` should be set to `true`, and for SSL, `SECURITY_MQTT_SSL_ENABLED` should be set to `true`.
 {% endcapture %}
-{% include templates/info-banner.md title="Check config" content=unauthorizedClientEnableAuth %}
+{% include templates/info-banner.md title="Check configuration" content=unauthorizedClientEnableAuth %}

 ### Unauthorized Clients table

 On the Unauthorized Clients page, you can view and filter a list of all unauthorized client connection attempts to the broker.
 The table contains the following information about each unauthorized client:
+* **Last update time**.
+The timestamp of the last connection attempt.
 * **Client ID**.
 The unique identifier for the client attempting to connect.
 * **Username**.
 The username provided by the client.
 * **Password**.
 Indicates whether a password was provided (true/false).